mtvbrianking/laravel-ussd/readme.md

 **Disable backward navigation**

 By default `0) Back` option will be added to the options rendered.
-Use the attribute `noback` to this able this behavior.
+Use the attribute `noback` to disable this behavior.

 This behavior may only be used for nested `<options>` tags.